-Wake will soon be involved in the war effort, purchasing and driving a vehicle that she uses both as an ambulance and to supply refugee camps ahead of the front line.
+Wake soon becomes involved in the war effort, purchasing and driving a vehicle that she uses both as an ambulance and to supply refugee camps ahead of the front line.

 1940 - Denmark and Norway fall to the Germans in April.
 The Netherlands, Belgium, Luxembourg and France are invaded the following month.
 By the middle of June France has surrendered.

 The French armed forces are demobilised and the French government dissolved.
 Administration of the country is split, with the Germans taking control of the northern two-thirds and a new French government being given the remaining third in the south.
 Based at Vichy in the Auvergne region of central France and headed by Marshal Henri Philippe Pétain, the French administration comes to be known as the 'Vichy Government'.